parsabarghi/BeginCoding/Marketing Analysis/Readme.md

 # Marketing Data Analysis

 In this project we look at the Marketing Data.
-The data are from a shop that sell the Sport stuff. so, we analysis the data in the MySQL, then make NLP on the data and extract the csv file ('fact_customer_review_with_sentiment') using Python and at the end we make a Dashboard using PowerBI.
+The data are from a shop that sell the Sport stuff. so, we analysis the data in the SQL Server, then make NLP on the data and extract the csv file ('fact_customer_review_with_sentiment') using Python and at the end we make a Dashboard using PowerBI.

 ## Data

 Our Dataset contain some important information. we had information about customers, their journey on our shop, their review of our Sport stuff, Geography, Likes, Clicks, Views, also we had a dataset about our product.

 In this case at the first step we should make EDA on our Dataset to extract meaningful information and their Relationship with other Datasets.
-Even if we need, we make new dataset from two or more table on MySql.
+Even if we need, we make new dataset from two or more table on SQL Server.

 As i mention we do all of this thing in the MySQL.
 We make Database, import Tables, EDA, Joins and Etc.
 For Example: